aanunez/tortilla8/README.md

 Text based GUI for Guacamole that requires curses and simpleaudio, see below for any issues with your OS.
 Display information, warnings, and fatal errors reported by the emulator along with all registers, the stack, and recently executed instructions.
 Detects when the emulator enters a "spin" state and gives the option of reseting.
 Press the underlined (on GNU/Linux) or uppercase (Mac/Windows) to perform the menu actions (i.e. Stepping through the program, exiting) and use the arrow keys to control the rewind size (Left/Right) and emulation target frequency (Up/Down).

-### Nachos
+### Nacho

-Kivy based gui intended to be highly portable.
-No work has started yet.
+Tkinter based GUI for easily playing Chip8

 ## Platter Compatability (Curses)